geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But clad in all the majesty of light,
 Great Ariel's self dispell'd primeval night.

-" What madness fill'd thy mind, rash youth!" he cried, " The fort to enter, in its lord confide?
+What madness fill'd thy mind, rash youth!he cried,
+The fort to enter, in its lord confide?
 30

-" His craft in courteous phrase but half conceal'd
+His craft in courteous phrase but half conceal'd
-" Too well the unaccustom'd law reveal'd.
+Too well the unaccustom'd law reveal'd.
-" But let not vain regret the hours consume;
+But let not vain regret the hours consume;
-" Haste! quit these realms of heart-appalling gloom.
+Haste! quit these realms of heart-appalling gloom.

 hook nr.
 THE ESCAPE.
 99

-" While now the Gnomes a distant war maintain,
+While now the Gnomes a distant war maintain,

-" Hence to the regions of the roaring main,
+Hence to the regions of the roaring main,

-" Miranda there and noble Alfred aid,
+Miranda there and noble Alfred aid,

-" Then seek at Pyros' court the Spanish maid;
+Then seek at Pyros' court the Spanish maid;

-" So in Maria's cause, their spears with thine
+So in Maria's cause, their spears with thine

-" May grateful Alfred and Alonzo join."
-40
+May grateful Alfred and Alonzo join.40

 He spoke; and at his touch from Henry's hands,
 Self loosen'd, dropt the adamantine bands.